henrywatkins/python-euler/README.md

 Use the bin function to find binary version of number, then use reversed to check if palindrome; add to list and sum.

+#### Problem 37

+Use eratothenes sieve to create a list of primes up to a arbitrary large number.
+I know there are 11 to look for so just choose the number until 11 matching primes are reached.
+Check for truncation by iterating over the left and right sequences of string-ified primes and check if each sub-integer is a prime.

 #### Problem 39

 Like problem 9 , find pythagorean triplet solutions using euclid formula. remember to remove duplicate solutions, then search for the best in range 1<=p<=1000